robwhitaker/mmp-website/README.md

 ### Dev Environment

-Once you run the setup script, you can create a dev environment with all the dependencies installed by running `nix-shell --pure`.
+Once you run the setup script, you can create a dev environment with all the dependencies installed by running `nix-shell`.
 Unless otherwise noted, all of the following commands will assume you're running in the Nix shell.

 ### Manually Installing Dependencies